On This Day In 2012, Thierry Henry Returned To Arsenal And Scored 'That Goal' Against Leeds

 He described this goal as his favourite in an Arsenal shirt.

 "One of my last acts in the FA Cup was special too: my strike against Leeds when I came back to London in 2012 was my favourite goal for Arsenal."
-Henry revealed in an interview with The Sun.
+Henry said in an interview with The Sun.

 "That one was personal.
 It won't go down in FA Cup history but it was the first time I scored as a fan.